pradeepkc11/NLP-from-Tensorflow/README.md

 By STANFORD and link:-https://nlp.stanford.edu/IR-book/html/htmledition/tokenization-1.html

-Given a character sequence and a defined document unit, tokenization is the task of chopping it up into pieces, called tokens , perhaps at the same time throwing away certain characters, such as punctuation.
+TOKENIZATION:-Given a character sequence and a defined document unit, tokenization is the task of chopping it up into pieces, called tokens , perhaps at the same time throwing away certain characters, such as punctuation.